craftercms/docs/source/reference/modules/engine/index.rst

 ^^^^^^^^^^^^^^^^^^^

-If your site includes a custom application context with services, you can make them available by adding them to the comma-separated list in the :ref:`server-config.properties <newIa-engine-configuration-files>` configuration file:
+If your site includes a custom application context with services, you can make them available by adding them to the comma-separated list in the :ref:`server-config.properties <engine-configuration-files>` configuration file:

 .. code-block:: none
   :caption: ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties``